juseljuk/watsonx-orchestrate-workshop/part3-custom-tools/README.md

 ## Why Custom Tools?

 Tools extend your agent's capabilities beyond conversation.
-They allow agents to:<br>
+They allow agents to:

-- 🔍 Query databases and APIs<br>
+🔍 Query databases and APIs
-- 📊 Process and analyze data<br>
+📊 Process and analyze data
-- 📝 Create and modify files<br>
+📝 Create and modify files
-- 🔧 Perform calculations and transformations<br>
+🔧 Perform calculations and transformations
-- 🌐 Integrate with external systems
+🌐 Integrate with external systems

 ## Tool Structure